Air Purifier Buyers Guide

 Air Purifier Overview

 Air purifiers are an essential weapon in reducing and eliminating harmful allergens in the form of either particulates like dust and pollen or noxious gases such as smoke.
-Since there is now a dizzying glut of air purifiers on the market, it has become difficult to ascertain whether a particular brand is reliable and can actually positively impact your health.
+Since there is now a dizzying excess of air purifiers on the market, it has become difficult to ascertain whether a particular brand is reliable and can positively impact your health.
 At AllergyBuyersClub, we have tested numerous air purifier brands and stand behind our recommendations.

 Do I Need an Air Purifier?

 If you live in or near a city and/or if you have any uncomfortable allergy symptoms such as sneezing, congestion, itchy eyes, sinus pain, or asthma symptoms, chances are that an air purifier could be really helpful.
 In addition to checking your own symptoms, the most accurate way to check the level of pollution in your home is with a particulate meter or specific intelligent devices that can monitor the level of pollution inside and outside your home on a continuous basis.